cypress-io/cypress-documentation/source/api/commands/contains.md

 ## Non-breaking space

-You can use a space character in `cy.contains()` to match text in the HTML that uses a non-braking space entity `&nbsp;`.
+You can use a space character in `cy.contains()` to match text in the HTML that uses a non-breaking space entity `&nbsp;`.

 ```html
 <span>Hello&nbsp;world</span>